ausgerechnet/spheroscope/library/guidelines.md

 # 38 Warning #
 - ENTITY warns of FORMULA
-- the pattern matches instances of an entity 0 warning about formula 1 being bad.
+- the pattern matches instances of an entity 0 warning about formula 1 being universally bad (= for everyone)
-- negative connotations may be directly encoded in the verb, e.g. 'warn'
-- example: *Juncker warns about the outcome of Brexit*
-- alternatively, a more neutral communication verb (e.g. say) can be used if formula 1 is clearly inherently negative:
-- example: *He said that #brexit will wreck the job market*
-- includes ratings of entities i.e. stating that agroup of people are the worst

 ## examples ##
 - Boris Johnson as PM would be ‘ horror scenario , ’ warns top Juncker aide
-- Hilary Benn has warned that Britain 's exit from the EU would make the country ' poorer ' and ' less influential'
 - Cameron warns against Brexit in patriotic speech

 ## counter examples ##
-- neither the verb nor formula 1 show an unambiguously negative evaluation (e.g. *the IMF said that brexit will prolong austerity*)
+- neither the verb nor formula 1 have an unambiguously negative evaluation (e.g. *the IMF said that brexit will prolong austerity*)
+- Hilary Benn has warned that Britain 's exit from the EU would make the country ' poorer ' and ' less influential' [49: bad consequences for some]

 # 39 Some [!] #